jumphone/www/courses/c01/s01/index.md

 ---

-### Slide 100: Conclusion
+### Slide 100: Summary
 **Content:**
-- Today, we covered the basics of Python’s interpreter and script mode.
+- we covered the basics of Python’s interpreter and script mode.
 - You learned how to write and run Python programs using script mode.
 - Script mode helps create organized, reusable, and maintainable code.
 - This knowledge is crucial for your future learning.